1977 Russian flu: Virology

 There have been various H1N1 strains.
 The 1918 Spanish flu was caused by an H1N1 strain, and H1N1 strains afterwards became endemic and circulated around the world until 1957, when they all but vanished.
 (There were some isolated reports of other H1N1 strains such as the one in the early 1960s.)
 H1N1 reappeared in 1977 and the strain of the Russian flu was almost identical to one that had been isolated in 1950.
-This feature of the 1977 strain has been interpreted as pointing towards an anthropogenic origin of the virus, and the pandemic is the only documented human epidemic believed to result from research activity.
+This feature of the 1977 strain has been interpreted as pointing towards an anthropogenic origin of the virus, and the epidemic is the only documented human epidemic believed uncontroversially to result from research activity.